cjrh/lifter/README.md

 ```

 Unlike most package managers like *apt*, *scoop*, *brew*, *chocolatey*
-and many others, *lifter* can download binaries for multiple operating
+and many others that focus on a single operating system, *lifter* can
+download binaries for multiple operating
 systems and simply place those in a directory.
 I regularly work on
 computers with different operating systems and I like my tools to travel
 with me.
 By merely copying (or syncing) my "binaries" directory, I have